CISecurity/ArtifactExpressions/artifacts/vmware/vmware.vmhost.acceptance_level.rst

 The vmhost_acceptancelevel_object element is used by the vmhost_acceptancelevel_test to define the name and connection string of the vmhost to be evaluated.

-The vmhost_acceptancelevel_state elemement holds information regarding the acceptance level supported by the vSphere Installation Bundle signature file of the specified vmhost.
+The vmhost_acceptancelevel_state element holds information regarding the acceptance level supported by the vSphere Installation Bundle signature file of the specified vmhost.

 Technical Details
 -----------------